- What Exactly is a Brain Tumor in Dogs?

 Two Kinds of Brain Tumors

-The two kinds of canine brain tumors are primary and secondary.
+The two kinds of canine brain tumor types are primary and secondary.
 The differences between them will be explained as well as what types of treatments are typically experienced.

 Secondary Brain Tumors

-A secondary brain tumor is a kind of tumor that has come from cancer that was formed in another part of the body first.
-Secondary dog brain tumors occur when cancer spreads to the brain.
-This process is called metastasis.
-It can come from any type of cancer.
-Unfortunately, a secondary brain tumor means that cancer has spread and is no longer contained.
+A secondary brain tumor, on the other hand, is either cancer that has spread to the brain (a process known as metastasis ) from a primary tumor elsewhere in the body, or is a tumor that affects the brain by extending into brain tissue.
+Tumors that have spread to the brain tissue are called secondary dog tumors.
+It can come from any type of cancer or tumor type.
+Unfortunately, a secondary brain tumor means that cancer has spread to the brain tissue and is no longer contained.
 This can occur if a diagnosis has not come quickly or if the treatment for the originating cancer has not worked in the way that was hoped.
 Therefore, secondary brain tumors generally have a poorer prognosis than primary brain tumors.

 What Are Canine Brain Tumor Symptoms?

 Getting a diagnosis means that there is a better chance of resolving any health issues that have been found.
-The symptoms of brain tumors in their early stages can be hard to distinguish from other common health issues.
+The signs of a brain tumor in their early stages can be hard to distinguish from other common health issues.
 These are called non-specific symptoms.

 Top Symptoms of Brain Tumors in Dogs

-Here are some of the most common symptoms of brain tumors in dogs:
+Here are some of the most common clinical signs of dogs with brain tumors:

 - Loss of balance